pds-bracu/Students-Mark-Viewer/README.md

 - 📋 **Dropdown to select assessments** (e.g., Quiz 1, Midterm, Final, Grades, etc.)
 - ✅ **Selective publishing**:
   - Choose **which assessments** to publish or keep hidden
-  - Within an assessment, choose **which marks** to show (e.g., hide class average or certain subquestions)
+  - Within an assessment, choose **which marks** to show (e.g., hide class average or certain questions)
 - 📊 **View individual marks** for selected assessments
 - 📘 **"View Solution"** button (if available) to access solutions for published assessments
 - 🧾 **Easy data management** via Google Sheets